ChemCrow: Augmenting large-language models with chemistry tools: Results Discussion

-Note the difference between the two subplots presented in \ref{fig:results}, as the LLM evaluator concluded approximately equivalent results for each method, which may contradict the human-evaluation results.
-By employing an LLM-powered evaluator in the role of a teacher, we aimed to assess the performance of our proposed approach in using chemistry-specific tools and solving tasks in the field, demonstrating the capabilities of these LLMs.
-However, an important and unexpected finding from these results is that GPT-4 is limited when evaluating task solutions that it, by itself, cannot correctly address.
-When evaluating the tasks provided, GPT-4 teacher concluded that the two methods were roughly equivalent on average.
-However, the human evaluation showed that the quality of the responses was actually quite different, with the human evaluation showing how ChemCrow vastly outperforms GPT-4 in chemical tasks.
-GPT-4 has been recently presented and used as a self-evaluation method\cite{sparksofagi, liu2023gpteval}, but these results indicate that when it lacks the required understanding to answer a prompt, it also lacks information to evaluate the prompt completions and thus fails to provide a trustworthy assessment, rendering it unusable for the benchmarking of LLM capabilities.
+Note the difference between the human and the LLM-powered evaluations in Figure \ref{fig:human_eval}.
+While humans prefer and highly score ChemCrow's responses across all three proposed metrics, EvaluatorGPT concludes that on average GPT-4 is a better model, typically basing its results in the fluency and apparent completeness of its responses.
+GPT-4 has been recently presented and used as a self-evaluation method\cite{sparksofagi, liu2023gpteval}, but these results indicate that when it lacks the required understanding to answer a prompt, it also lacks information to evaluate the prompt completions and thus fails to provide a trustworthy assessment, rendering it unusable for the benchmarking of LLM capabilities whenever factuality plays key roles in evaluation.

-This --to some extent-- success of GPT-4 says however little about its synthetic planning capabilities, as atorvastatin is a well-known molecule with multiple synthetic routes described in the literature\cite{atorv_synth}, possibly meaning that all the apparent knowledge shown here is the result of mere memorization.
-This hypothesis is further supported by the success of GPT-4 at designing a synthetic plan for paracetamol (see Appendix \ref{sec:appendix}), where the model can accurately describe the acetylation of p-hydroxyaniline as a possible synthetic route.